 5. How Many People and Pets Will Be Residing With You At The Home?

 The more people living at your property the more wear and tear you can expect.
 Some things to ameliorate this could be to set a limit on the number of people you allow or require more for the security deposit.
+Just ensure that you are protecting yourself from a sticky legal situation by checking your state and local occupancy laws before implementing a rule, and remember that familial status is protected; you cannot ask if the prospect has children.
+These rules must be based on occupancy numbers only, and not on the ages of those who would live in the home.
 It’s also a good time to inform the prospect that everyone over the age of 18 is required to pay the application fee and consent to a credit and criminal background check.
-Obviously if you have a no pet policy or restrictions on the type or size of pets and the prospect doesn’t meet that criteria then there is no need to waste either of your time showing the property.
+Obviously, if you have a no pet policy or restrictions on the type or size of pets and the prospect doesn’t meet that criteria then there is no need to waste either of your time showing the property.